 Placement Test (CPT)

 Placement Tests provide information about the reading, English, and mathematics skills that are required for success in college.
 By assessing the student's ability levels in these areas, the CPTs help to determine the reading, English, and mathematics courses most appropriate for each student.

+There is no fee charged for this test.
 A photo I.D. must be presented to be admitted to the test.
 Acceptable forms of I.D. include a driver's license, military I.D., or current passport.